willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 2. When prompted to authenticate, sign in with an account that is assigned the Global Admin role, not as the user you want to export.
 3. After the PowerShell cmdlet runs successfully, go to your export location to view your exported files.

-## To export prompts shared with a specific team
+## Export prompts shared with a specific team

 1. From Windows PowerShell, use the `Export-PromptsGroupContent` cmdlet to export the prompts published to the specific team in Copilot Prompt Gallery.